Cybersecurity Information for Students

 Know the Risks of File Sharing

-Although file sharing is not in itself illegal, if you share or download copyrighted material without permission–even unwittingly–you are breaking both the law and UC policy and could be subject to University, criminal, and/or civil sanctions.
+Although file sharing is not in itself illegal, if you share or download copyrighted material without permission – even unwittingly – you are breaking both the law and UC policy and could be subject to university, criminal, and/or civil sanctions.
 Please see Copyright Education for more information.
 In addition to legal concerns, file sharing can expose your computer to a number of security risks.
 For example:

 • Improperly configured file-sharing software can allow others access to your entire computer, not just to the files you intend to share.